 This construction project is consistent with the recommendations of the Southdale Road West and Bostwick Road Environmental Assessment.

 The planned improvements to the Southdale Road West and Bostwick Road area is scheduled to start in 2022.
-Some necessary advance construction work will begin in mid-January 2021 and will continue into fall 2021.
+Some necessary advance construction work started in mid-January 2021 and is expected to be complete at the end of 2021.

 The 2030 Transportation Master Plan prioritized road improvements to Southdale Road West and Bostwick Road to address future growth and accommodate all roadway users, including pedestrians, cyclists, and vehicles.